BCG-X-Official/sklearndf/sphinx/source/contribution_guide.rst

     *	``faqs.rst``: contains guidance on bug reports/feature requests, how to contribute and answers to frequently asked questions including small code snippets.

     *	``api_landing.rst``: for placing any API landing page preamble for documentation as needed.
 This information will appear on the API landing page in the documentation build after the short description in ``src/__init__.py``.
-This file is included in the doc build via the ``custom-module-template.rst``.
+This file is included in the documentation build via the ``custom-module-template.rst``.

 - ``_static`` contains additional material used in the documentation build, in this case, logos and icons.